 Licensing in Alexandria

-A real estate agent in Alexandria is a person who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
-Real estate agents begin with a 40-hour course.
-Futhermore, the agent is required to follow up with continuing education to stay apprised of changes in real estate regulation.
+A real estate agent in Alexandria is an individual who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
+Real estate agents must pass a 40-hour course.
+Also, the agent must follow up with continuing education to stay informed about changes in real estate regulation.
 Real estate agents are not permitted to work independently.
-This means, agents must affiliate with a real estate broker.
+In other words, agents must affiliate with a real estate broker.

 A real estate broker has additional requirements than a real estate agent.
 In addition a real estate broker must have 3 years of full-time work experience as an agent in order to qualify for the process of becoming a broker.
 Brokers are responsible for supervising the efforts of any agents whose licenses are affiliated with them.
 Because the broker has a deeper understanding of real estate laws and practices, agents often come to their broker when they have questions or need assistance.